dibyendumajumdar/C/docs/ctour.md

 places	the top pair on the stack with a single entry.
 When the expression is complete there is exactly one item on  the stack.
-Following  each  expression  is  a special operator which passes the unique previous expression to the `optimiz- er' described below and then to the code generator.
+Following  each  expression  is  a special operator which passes the unique previous expression to the 'optimiz- er' described below and then to the code generator.

 Here  is  the  list of operators not themselves part of expressions.

-### EOF
+### `EOF`

 marks the end of an input file.

-### BDATA flag data ...
+### `BDATA flag data ...`

 specifies a sequence of bytes to be assembled as static data.
 It is followed by pairs of words; the first mem- ber of the pair is non-zero to indicate that  the	data continue;	a zero flag is not followed by data and ter- minates the operator.
 The data bytes occupy  the	low- order part of a word.

-### WDATA flag data ...
+### `WDATA flag data ...`

 specifies a sequence of words to be assembled as static data; it is identical to the BDATA operator except that entire words, not just bytes, are passed.

-### PROG
+### `PROG`

 means  that subsequent information is to be compiled as program text.

-### DATA
+### `DATA`

 means that subsequent information is to be compiled  as static data.

-### BSS
+### `BSS`

 means  that subsequent information is to be compiled as unitialized static data.

-### SYMDEF name
+### `SYMDEF name`

-     means that the symbol name is an external name  defined in the current program.
+means that the symbol `name` is an external name  defined in the current program.
 It is produced for each exter- nal data or function definition.

-### CSPACE name size
+### `CSPACE name size`

 indicates that the name refers to	a  data  area  whose size  is the specified number of bytes.
 It is produced for external data definitions without explicit initial- ization.

-### SSPACE size
+### `SSPACE size`

 indicates	that size bytes should be set aside for data storage.
 It is used to pad out  short  initializations of  external  data and to reserve space for static (in- ternal) data.
 It will be preceded  by  an  appropriate label.

-### EVEN
+### `EVEN`

 is  produced  after each external data definition whose size is not an integral number of	words.
 It  is  not produced  after  strings  except when they initialize a character array.

-### NLABEL name
+### `NLABEL name`

-     is produced just before a BDATA or  WDATA	initializing external data, and serves as a label for the data.
+is produced just before a `BDATA` or  `WDATA`	initializing external data, and serves as a label for the data.

-### RLABEL name
+### `RLABEL name`

 is  produced  just before each function definition, and labels its entry point.

-### SNAME name number
+### `SNAME name number`

 is produced at the start  of  each  function  for	each static  variable or label declared therein.
 Subsequent uses of the variable will be in terms of the given num- ber.
 The  code  generator uses this only to produce a debugging symbol table.

-### ANAME name number
+### `ANAME name number`

 Likewise, each automatic variable's name and stack off- set  is specified by this operator.
 Arguments count as automatics.

-### RNAME name number
+### `RNAME name number`

 Each register variable is	similarly  named,  with  its register number.

-### SAVE number
+### `SAVE number`

-     produces  a register-save sequence at the start of each function, just after its label (RLABEL).
+produces  a register-save sequence at the start of each function, just after its label (`RLABEL`).

-### SETREG number
+### `SETREG number`

 is used to indicate the number of	registers  used  for register  variables.
-It	actually  gives the register number of the lowest free register; it is redundant be- cause the RNAME operators could be counted instead.
+It	actually  gives the register number of the lowest free register; it is redundant be- cause the `RNAME` operators could be counted instead.

-### PROFIL
+### `PROFIL`

 is produced before the save sequence for functions when the profile option is turned on.
 It produces  code  to count the number of times the function is called.

-### SWIT deflab line label value ...
+### `SWIT deflab line label value ...`

 is  produced for switches.
 When control flows into it, the value being switched on is in the  register  forced by  RFORCE  (below).
 The switch statement occurred on the indicated line of the source, and the label  number of  the  default location is deflab.
 Then the operator is followed by a sequence	of  label-number  and  value pairs; the list is terminated by a 0 label.

-### LABEL number
+### `LABEL number`

 generates	an  internal label.
 It is referred to else- where using the given number.

-### BRANCH number
+### `BRANCH number`

 indicates an unconditional transfer to the internal la- bel number given.

-### RETRN
+### `RETRN`

 produces the return sequence for a function.
 It occurs only once, at the end of each function.

-### EXPR line
+### `EXPR line`

 causes the expression just preceding  to  be  compiled.
 The argument is the line number in the source where the expression occurred.

-### NAME class type number
+### `NAME class type number`

 indicates a name occurring in an expression.
 The first form is used when the name is external; the second when the name is automatic, static, or a register.
 Then the number indicates the stack offset, the label number, or the register number as appropriate.
 Class and type en- coding is described elsewhere.

-### CON type value
+### `CON type value`

 transmits	an  integer constant.
 This and the next two operators occur as part of expressions.

-### FCON type 4-word-value
+### `FCON type 4-word-value`

 transmits a floating constant as four words  in  PDP-11 notation.

-### SFCON type value
+### `SFCON type value`

 transmits a floating-point constant whose value is cor- rectly represented by its high-order word in PDP-11 no- tation.

-### NULL
+### `NULL`

 indicates a null argument list of a function call in an expression; call is  a  binary  operator  whose  second operand is the argument list.

-### CBRANCH label cond
+### `CBRANCH label cond`

 produces a conditional branch.
-It is an expression op- erator, and will be followed by an EXPR.
-The branch to the  label number takes place if the expression's truth value is the same as that of cond.
+It is an expression op- erator, and will be followed by an `EXPR`.
+The branch to the  label number takes place if the expression's truth value is the same as that of `cond`.
 That is, if  cond=1 and  the  expression  evaluates  to true, the branch is taken.

-### binary-operator type
+### `binary-operator type`

 There are binary operators corresponding to  each	such source-language  operator;  the  type  of the result of each is passed as well.
 Some  perhaps-unexpected	ones
-     are:  COMMA,  which is a right-associative operator de- signed to simplify right-to-left evaluation of function arguments;  prefix  and postfix ++ and --, whose second operand is the increment amount, as a  CON;  QUEST  and COLON,   to   express  the  conditional  expression  as `a?(b:c)'; and a sequence of special operators for  ex- pressing  relations  between  pointers, in case pointer comparison is different from integer  comparison  (e.g. unsigned).
+are:  `COMMA`,  which is a right-associative operator de- signed to simplify right-to-left evaluation of function arguments;  prefix  and postfix `++` and `--`, whose second operand is the increment amount, as a  `CON`;  `QUEST`  and `COLON`,   to   express  the  conditional  expression  as `a?(b:c)`; and a sequence of special operators for  ex- pressing  relations  between  pointers, in case pointer comparison is different from integer  comparison  (e.g. unsigned).

-### unary-operator type
+### `unary-operator type`

 There are also numerous unary operators.
-These include ITOF, FTOI, FTOL, LTOF, ITOL, LTOI which convert  among floating,	long, and integer; JUMP which branches indi- rectly through a label expression; INIT, which compiles the  value of a constant expression used as an initial- izer; RFORCE, which is used before a return sequence or a switch to place a value in an agreed-upon register.
+These include `ITOF`, `FTOI`, `FTOL`, `LTOF`, `ITOL`, `LTOI` which convert  among floating,	long, and integer; `JUMP` which branches indi- rectly through a label expression; `INIT`, which compiles the  value of a constant expression used as an initial- izer; `RFORCE`, which is used before a return sequence or a switch to place a value in an agreed-upon register.

 ## Expression Optimization